CMPUT301W21T30/RocketApp/doc/meetingNote.md

    * Mike will work on the database addressing the feedback and add extra testing to some of its features
    * Trevor will add a flagging feature to trials to ignore them (available only to owners)
    * Saif will update statistics to work with flagging, debug some methods (quartiles), and add some testing
-   * Soni and Saif will work on graphs summarizing statistics in the different ways required
+   * Archit and Saif will work on graphs summarizing statistics in the different ways required
    * Trevor will work on most featrues involving the QR code

 * Mar 23rd, 2021
    * Saif will work on statistics displays for experiments (histograms etc)
+   * Archit will work on geolocation
    * Other members are busy until thursday this week, but can assign themselves tasks on the project board if they have time.

 * Mar 18th, 2021